satmeerbains/credit-card-default-prediction/README.md

 Ensuring that all features in a dataset are on a similar scale

 ### 5. Baseline Model (no imbalance resampling)
 The first model was performed with no intervention to alleviate the data imbalance.
-This gave a baseline to measure all other models performed with imbalance techiques against.
+This gave a baseline to measure all other models performed with imbalance techniques against.
 ### 5.1 Random Forest
 Random forest was chosen as the primary modeling technique in this case due to the its robustness with imbalanced datasets
 ### 6. Random Resampling Methods for Imbalanced Data